fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 Install Node while inside the container and run the index file with _node /usr/src/app/index.js_ in the container.

-The instructions for installing Node are sometimes hard to find so here is something you can copy-paste:
+The instructions for installing Node are sometimes hard to find, so here is something you can copy-paste:

 ```bash
 curl -sL https://deb.nodesource.com/setup_16.x | bash